hannahhoward/a1atscript/README.md

   }
 });
 ```
 The syntax is supported in a Angular 1.3+ (in 1.3 it will set bindToController to true, and set properties on scope, because bindToController object syntax is 1.4 only).
 If angular 1.x adopts a built-in component feature (see [https://github.com/angular/angular.js/issues/10007](https://github.com/angular/angular.js/issues/10007)) then this module will be updated to use that feature when it is available.

 Other features:

 1. Selector is a very, very basic css selector.
 If you pass '[awesome]', your directive will be called awesome and it'll be set restrict: 'A', and if you pass '.awesome' it'll be set restrict: 'C'
+2. What about bind?
+Well, rather than force you to use Angular 1's bizarre character syntax, we try to emulate Angular 2's behavior. if you call your directive with a plain old attribute, it's just interpreted as a string literal.
+If you call it with a bind- prefix, it gets passed the value of the expression.
+Sorry, no [] abbreviated syntax here -- Angular 1.x doesn't let you specify scope properties that have [] characters in them
 2. Services is optional for injecting dependencies into your component class
 3. Class inheritance does work with components, but you'll need to define annotations on the child class
 4. Component supports somes Angular1 customizations.
 You can specify a require or transclude property.
 You can also specify a custom controllerAs value.